yannickycpan/oxford-engs-AIML-cwm/index.md

 Please include the **links** to access your file in your email, so make sure your file is **authorized to view for anyone with the link**.

+**Submission deadline**: The submission deadline is 5:00 pm on Friday.
+Submissions received after this time may not be considered.
+If you require a late submission due to exceptional circumstances, please contact the lab organiser by email.

 **Assignments should be completed individually, however, discussion is encouraged.**

 ### Attendance